haga-rak/fluxzy.core/README.md

+;

 ## fluxzy
-Fluxzy is a HTTP analyzer engine, focused on performance, build with .NET.
+Fluxzy is a HTTP analyzer/debugger engine, focused on measuring performance.
-This project aims to give you a complete environment to understand and debug any issue around HTTP.

 ## fluxzy.cli (fxzy)
 fxzy is a command line tool taking full advantage of the fluxzy engine, allowing you to a automate fluxzy features without writing any line of code.
 Run `fxzy --help` to get more information about this tool.